gennadyterekhov/import-layers-go/README.md

 # import-layers-go

-idea is to enforce abstraction levels / layers so that they don't mix up and you can create coherent layered architecture
+idea is to enforce abstraction layers so that they don't mix up and you can create coherent layered architecture

 ## running in your repo